danklotz/openNotes/micro-reviews.md

 **10/10 regisseurs:** Quentin Tarantino, Stanley Kubrick, Hayao Miyazaki, Wong Kar-Wai, Edgar Wright, Woody Allen, Wes Anderson, Jim Jarmusch, Terry Gilliam.

 ## 🧩 Toys
+- [Hanayama Cast Trinity](https://hanayama-toys.com/product/cast-trinity/).
+Difficult, but doable.
+For me this is right at the limit where these kind puzzles still make fun (a bit more difficult, like the Quartet, and it would become aggregating).
 - [Hanayama Cast Laby](https://hanayama-toys.com/product/cast-laby/).
 I do not know what a laby is, but the puzzle is nice.
 It contains two steps I did not expect and is designed in a very cool way.
 - [Hanayama Cast Galaxy](https://hanayama-toys.com/product/cast-galaxy/).
 I liked this one.
 It is similar to the [Cast Coil](https://hanayama-toys.com/product/cast-galaxy/), but much less involved (+ there is something else you need to solve it).
 Tthis puzzle might even be great if you enjoy the kind of solution.
 - [Hanayama Cast Coil](https://hanayama-toys.com/product/cast-coil/).
 This one is easier than one would think at first.
 It looks very nice and I can see appreciate its deliberate design.
 However, I do not particularly enjoy this kind of puzzle.